novemberborn/novemberborn.net/content/skills-and-background.md

 grew to power Android & iOS clients.
 I was in charge of the API server and its OAuth implementation, contributing to [RFC 7009](https://tools.ietf.org/html/rfc7009).

-As you can imagine I was involved with many more projects and challenges than I can easily put into words here.
-I'd be more than happy to discuss these in person.

 ## Minutia